• Skip to main content

 Teaching from a place of abundance and not a place of lack.

-Children learn so much from us and a money mindset is no different.
-If they constantly hear, “We don’t have enough money” or listen in on money fights, it will engrave those beliefs and paradigms in their mind.
+Children learn so much from us; a money mindset is no different.
+If they constantly hear, “We don’t have enough money,” or listen in on money fights, it will engrave those beliefs and paradigms in their mind.

-Teaching them the understanding that its not the idea that you don’t have the money, rather that you CHOOSE to spend your money on other things; savings, spending time with them, and debt freedom may be a higher priority than new toys and extravagant vacations.
+Teaching them the understanding that it’s not the idea that you don’t have the money, but rather that you CHOOSE to spend your money on other things; savings, spending time with them, and debt freedom may be a higher priority than new toys and extravagant vacations.

 This post may contain affiliate links.
 Please see the disclosure statement for more information.